Preparing for a Vision Plan and Medical Insurance Billing Audit

 Carefully review each claim for accuracy.
 Check for coding errors, such as undercoding or overcoding.
 Make sure the medical record relates to the dates referenced on the audit.

-Train your staff to be diligent in documenting patient medical records and the billing process.
+Train your staff to diligently document patient medical records and the billing process.
 Never delegate the medical coding process to someone who can’t make medical decisions.

 CPT® is a registered trademark of the American Medical Association®.